marcusjoshm/microscopy-analysis-single-cell/README.md

    Followed by a dropdown menu with two options:
    - Continue with thresholding
    - Go back and add one more group
+   - Ignore thresholding for this group.
+There are no structures to threshold in the field

 9. Choose the appropriate option:
    - If the image contains cells with equal expression levels and the Otsu auto thresholding accurately identifies desired structures, select **Continue with thresholding** and click **OK** (or simply press Enter)
    - If an image is difficult to threshold properly, select **Go back and add one more group** and click **OK**
+   - If there aren’t any features in the image to threshold (for example, an image where none of the cells have stress granules or P-bodies), select ** Ignore thresholding for this group.
+There are no structures to threshold in the field** click **OK**

 10. If you selected "Go back and add one more group":
     - A window will appear with the message: